Dynamic Optimization with Convergence Guarantees: Finite Element Method

-In order to satisfy \eqref{eqn:QuadCond}, a suitable quadrature rule must take into account the polynomial degree $p$ of the finite element space and the nature of the nonlinearity of $c$.
-If
+We see that in order to satisfy \eqref{eqn:QuadCond}, a suitable quadrature rule must take into account the polynomial degree $p$ of the finite element space and the nature of the nonlinearity of $c$.
+We clarify this using the notation $(\phi \circ \psi)(\cdot):=\phi(\psi(\cdot))$ for function compositions: If

-for some $d \in \N$ then it means that the integrals of $F$ and~$r$ are polynomials in $t$.
-In this case, $q \geq d$ is a sufficient order of quadrature.
-For a practical method, we propose to use Gaussian quadrature of order $q=4 \cdot p +1$, i.e.\ using~$2 \cdot p$ abscissae per interval $T \in \cT_h$.
-We notice that this would not be possible with collocation, where the number of quadrature points cannot exceed the polynomial degree~$p$ of $\cX_{h,p}$, as this would cause overdetermination of the nonlinear program.
+for some $d \in \N$, i.e.\ the integrands of $F$ and~$r$ are polynomials in $t$, then $q \geq d$ is a sufficient order for exact quadrature.
+For a practical method, we propose to use Gaussian quadrature of order $q=4 \cdot p +1$, i.e.\ using~$n_q=2 \cdot p$ abscissae per interval $T \in \cT_h$.